NeuralSilicon/PieBarChart/README.md

 # PieBarChart
-CocoaPod library written in Swift version 5 for iOS 13 above.
+CocoaPod library written in Swift version 5 for iOS 13 and above.

 ## Introduction